SIT40516 Certificate IV in Commercial Cookery

 - Students are required to demonstrate that they can supervise food production processes and monitor and report on the quality of kitchen outputs for a minimum of twelve (12) complete service periods (shifts).
 This includes the development of kitchen workflow schedules, mise en place lists, food preparation lists and calculate and order foods supplies for the unit SITHKOP005 (Coordinate cooking operations).

 Students also have option to source their relevant employment for work placement.
-Alternatively, the college will assist in finding industry work placement for student.
+Alternatively, the college will assure in finding industry work placement for student.

 This program is delivered in the classroom.
 Practical face to face training is provided in a commercial kitchen.